-Katanning’s All Ages Playground has been transformed with a $5 million upgrade, making the slides more fabulous than ever before.
+Katanning’s All Ages Playground has been transformed with a $5 million upgrade, making the slides more fabulous.

 Shire of Katanning.
 (2020, April 20).
 Katanning’s All Ages Playground [Video].
 YouTube. https://www.youtube.com/watch?v=P_7qPruAgZU

 India’s Jubilee Park is one of the nation’s biggest attractions.
-There are tiny and giant slides for kids of all ages, as well as some lovely gardens.
+There are tiny and giant slides for kids of all ages and some lovely gardens.

-If you’re interested in water slides and a little splashy fun, then I recommend going to Wonderla.
-They have 12 great water slides, including Drop Loop that drops riders from meters high!
+If you’re interested in water slides and a little splashy fun, I recommend going to Wonderla.
+They have 12 great water slides, including Drop Loop, which drops riders from meters high!
 Fun Racer is also there, which allows you to challenge your friends on racing mats before continuing with three intertwining Twister slides.
 There’s everything here for the perfect day of splashing around on Water Slides!”